-Franck Ribery has confirmed he will follow Arjen Robben in leaving Bayern Munich at the end of the season – and we couldn’t be more sad about the end of an era.
+Franck Ribery and Arjen Robben both left Bayern Munich at the end of the 2018-19 season – and we couldn’t have been sadder about the end of an era.

-Robben and Ribery, who became known to the Bavarian faithful as ‘Robbery’, formed a fruitful relationship at Bayern and, fittingly, could bow out after another Double with Bayern on the verge of a seventh straight Bundesliga title and also in the DFB Cup final.
+Robben and Ribery, who became known to the Bavarian faithful as ‘Robbery’, formed a fruitful relationship at Bayern and fittingly bowed out with another Double as Bayern won their seventh straight Bundesliga title.

 It was August 29, 2009, when Robben and Ribery played their first game together for Bayern, with Ribery assisting Robben twice in a 3-0 victory over Wolfsburg.
 It would prove the start of a very successful partnership.